 In order to escape from potential threats, elephants should be able to read the situation quickly and respond just as fast by running away at high speeds.

-Let’s take a look at how fast can an elephant run, why these calm giants run, if they can run at actual top speed and what is their natural walking speed.
+Let’s take a look at how fast can an elephant run and what is their natural walking speed.

 Natural Speed Of The Elephants